hardwario/docs/tower/firmware-sdk/how-to/battery-module.md

   In this example, the voltage will be sent over the radio every 60 minutes.

+  And if the voltage level is critical, it will send a **"CRITICAL"** message over the radio.

 :::

 <details><summary><b>Voltage Periodically Over Radio Code Example</b></summary>